Tony Yayo: Solo career

-His career as a rapper was halted by his ongoing jail sentence at the time throughout early 2003 until mid-2004.
+His career as a rapper was halted by his ongoing jail sentence from early 2003 until mid-2004.
 With Yayo incarcerated, G-Unit and close friend Eminem began a campaign called "Free Yayo".
-He said that he was unaware of the attention the campaign was getting until he saw Eminem wearing a "Free Yayo" shirt on stage at the 2003 Grammy Awards, where he performed his 8 Mile theme song, "Lose Yourself".
+Yayo said that he was unaware of the attention the campaign was getting until he saw Eminem wearing a "Free Yayo" shirt on stage at the 2003 Grammy Awards, where he performed his 8 Mile theme song, "Lose Yourself".